• Skip to main content

 Can you freeze cream cheese stuffed baby peppers?

-When ready to serve, remove from freezer and place on baking sheet in a single layer.
-Bake until cooked through and cheese has melted and is slightly browned.
-This will take about 30-40 minutes, but check on them as they are baking since cook times vary especially when frozen.
+When ready to serve, remove from the freezer and place on a baking sheet in a single layer.
+Bake until cooked through and the cheese has melted and is slightly browned.
+This will take about 25-40 minutes but check on them as they are baking since cook times vary especially when frozen.

 Jalapeños have capsaicin which has been shown to have cancer-fighting and antibiotic properties as well as lower LDL cholesterol levels.

-Walnuts also have fat in them to help absorb the vitamins, and some of that fat is omega-3 fatty acids which help promote brain, heart, and skin health.
+Walnuts also have fat to help absorb vitamins from the peppers, and some of that fat is omega-3 fatty acids which help promote brain, heart, and skin health.

 Final thoughts:

-I have seriously been craving these since I made them a few weeks ago.
-There are so many reasons these stuffed baby peppers make the ideal appetizer.
+There are so many reasons these cream cheese stuffed bell peppers make the ideal appetizer or snack.

-First of all, the stuffed peppers are incredibly tasty.
-They are easy to prepare and only need five ingredients.
-You can make a bunch at a time, so they are great for entertaining.
-Plus, they can be made ahead of time if needed.
+First of all, they are incredibly tasty.
+Plus, they're easy to prepare and only need five ingredients.
+You can make a bunch at a time, so cream cheese stuffed peppers are great for entertaining.
+And they can be made ahead of time if needed.

-Served fresh from the oven or at room temperature, everyone will love these.
+Served fresh from the oven, at room temperature, or cold; everyone will love these.

 • Mexican Cream Cheese Appetizer